ex-phone-number/ex_phone_number/README.md

 There is a `mix update_metadata` task that downloads the latest `libphonenumber` metadata.

+## Maintenance

+For maintainers, see [maintenance.md](maintenance.md) for procedures on updating metadata and releasing new versions.

 ## Copyright and License

 Copyright (c) 2023-2025 ExPhoneNumber